Rasmaadhoo: Geography

 The island is 161.94 km north of the country's capital, Malé.
 The island is 775 m in length and 400 m in width, with an area of 22.7 ha.

 Demography

 It has a population of 825.
 Most of the islanders have migrated to the Capital City Male.

 Governance

 The president of the council is Mohamed Asif, who is elected as an Independent member.
-Other members of the island council include Muruthalo Rasheed (PPM) Abdhul Hameed Hassan (PPM) Aminath Firasha (MDP) Samla Easa (PPM).
+Other members of the island council include Muruthalo Rasheed (PPM) Abdhul Hameed Hassan (PPM) Aminath Firasha (MDP).

 Economy

 Most men of Rasmaadhoo are fishermen.

 Culture and sport

 Rasmaadhoo is famous for Boduberu and surfing.